xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/osimage.5.rst

 \ **osarch**\

  The hardware architecture of this node.
-Valid values: x86_64, ppc64, x86, ia64.
+For netboot/statelite images, QEMU emulation for non-native architectures is used if qemu-user-static is installed and configured via systemd-binfmt.
+Valid values: x86_64, ppc64, x86, ia64, aarch64.